Interpreting Blackbox Models via Model Extraction: Evaluation

-We note that influence scores alone are insufficient to tease out such an effect, since they do not examine patient subpopulations.
-In particular, the effect we described only applies to the subpopulation of patients that are at least 50 years old and have high cholesterol.
-For example, the correlation of ``Abdominal pain'' with high risk of diabetes is $8.1\times10^{-3}$; however, conditioned on age greater than 50 and having high cholesterol, the correlation is $-9.8\times10^{-2}$.
-Indeed, none of the features in this subtree appear in the top 40 relative influence scores for the random forest.
+Understanding such non-causal effects is important~\cite{caruana2015intelligible}---many patients in the subpopulation defined by this subtree are in particular need of preventative interventions, yet the classifier is proposing to discontinue interventions precisely for these patients---and our interpretations provide a promising way to do so.
+We note that relative influence scores cannot identify this effect, since they do not examine patient subpopulations, and the effect only applies to the subpopulation of patients that are at least 50 years old and have high cholesterol.
+For example, the correlation of ``Abdominal pain'' with high risk is $8.1\times10^{-3}$; however, conditioned on age greater than 50 and having high cholesterol, the correlation is $-9.8\times10^{-2}$.
+Indeed, none of the features in this subtree appear in the top 40 relative influence scores of the random forest.

-\paragraph{{\bf\em Non-monotone dependence on age.}}
+\paragraph{Non-monotone dependence on age.}

 Note that age appears twice in the decision tree in Figure~\ref{fig:diabetesmodels} (c).
 Typically, younger patients are at lower risk for diabetes; however, conditioned on being less than 48 years old and having high cholesterol, the classifier predicts higher risk for younger patients.
 While we cannot be certain of the cause, there are a number of possible explanations.
 For example, it may be the case that a diagnosis of high cholesterol in younger patients is abnormal and therefore much more indicative of high diabetes risk.
 Alternatively, doctors may be more likely to urge older patients with high cholesterol to take preventative measures to reduce diabetes risk.